Most Expensive Auburn Neighborhoods

 Also of interest is that Auburn has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Auburn in 2010 was $23,749, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
-This equates to an annual income of $94,996 for a family of four.
+The per capita income in Auburn in 2010 was $24,211, which is wealthy relative to Alabama, and middle income relative to the rest of the US.
+This equates to an annual income of $96,844 for a family of four.
 However, Auburn contains both very wealthy and poor people as well.

 Auburn is a very ethnically-diverse city.
 The people who call Auburn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Auburn residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Auburn include English, Irish, German, Scots-Irish, Italian and Scottish.
+Important ancestries of people in Auburn include English, Irish, German, Scottish, Italian and French.

 The most common language spoken in Auburn is English.
 Some people also speak Spanish.